chrispk-com/staging-chrispk-com/_posts/2019-10-31-za-johannesberg.markdown

 {% assign album = site.data.albums[page.album] %}

 I travelled to South Africa at the end of October to attend meetings with some of the country's sports and entertainment broadcasters during the inaugural [Adweek Africa][adweek-africa] event in Johannesburg.
-Adweek was ultimately cancelled due to [violent, xenophobia related, events][gauteng-violent-events] but the meetings that had been arranged, where I was representing YouTube as a Partner Technology Manager, still took place.
+Adweek was ultimately cancelled due to recent [xenophobia related violence][gauteng-violent-events] ([cached here][gauteng-violent-events-cache]) but the meetings that had been arranged, where I was representing YouTube as a Partner Technology Manager, still took place.

 I arrived in Johannesburg on Thursday, 31st October, and stayed in the city for 7 nights.
 This time was mostly spent working but in the evenings I enjoyed checking out Johannesburg's upscale restaurants, such as sister restaurants [Marble][marble-restaurant] and [Saint][saint-restaurant], and visiting the [Aparteid Museum][apartheid-museum], an impactful and somewhat overwhelming experience, on Sunday.